What is the best digital audio workstation?

 It can still be fun to use, as anything can be, yet one gets the impression of professionalism before play with this DAW.
 So, if you're the sort to not be intimidated, and want to become the serious master of any music desk you're called to working, Pro Tools is for you.

 You can get a free version of Pro Tools called Pro Tools First when you purchase the Focusrite Scarlett Solo.
-You can also check out my audio interface guide for home studio where I mention the Focusrite.
+You can also check out the audio interface guide for home studio where the Focusrite is mentioned.

 Pro Tools Verdict